Liover Peguero Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Brewers' 3.98 team ERA ranks 10th across all MLB pitching staffs.
+- The Brewers' 3.97 team ERA ranks ninth across all MLB pitching staffs.

-- In his last appearance on Wednesday, the righty went six innings against the Chicago Cubs, allowing two earned runs while surrendering two hits.
+- In his most recent appearance on Saturday, the right-hander tossed six innings against the Philadelphia Phillies, giving up one earned run while surrendering two hits.

-- The 30-year-old has amassed an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
-Opponents have a .167 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.